We have the honour to present our Sixty-First Annual Report and Audited Statement ofAccounts for the year ended March 31 2021.

 Business Responsibility Report

-A separate section on Business Responsibility forms part of our Report describing theinitiatives taken by the Company from an environmental social and governance perspective.The Business Responsibility Policy has also been placed on the Company's website whichcan be accessed at https://www.hawkinscookers.com/ download/BusinessResponsibilityPolicy.pdf.
+A separate section on Business Responsibility forms part of our Report describing theinitiatives taken by the Company from an environmental social and governance perspective.The Business Responsibility Policy has also been placed on the Companys website athttps://www.hawkinscookers.com/ download/BusinessResponsibilityPolicy.pdf.

 M/s.
 Kalyaniwalla & Mistry LLP (Firm Registration No.104607W/W100166) CharteredAccountants have been appointed as the Statutory Auditors of the Company at the 57thAnnual General Meeting held on August 2 2017 for an initial term of five years from theconclusion of the 57th Annual General Meeting till the conclusion of the 62nd AnnualGeneral Meeting of the Company in 2022.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 the Company hadappointed M/s.
-Jayshree Dagli & Associates Company Secretaries in Practice tocontinue to undertake the secretarial audit of the Company for the year 2019-20.
-TheSecretarial Audit Report is annexed as appendix iii.
+Jayshree Dagli & Associates Company Secretaries in Practice tocontinue to undertake the secretarial audit of the Company for the year 2020-21.
+TheSecretarial Audit Report is annexed as Appendix II.

 Cost Records and Cost Audit

-Maintenance of Cost Records and requirement of Cost Audit as prescribed under theprovisions of Section 148(1) of the Companies Act 2013 are not applicable to ourCompany.
+Maintenance of Cost Records and the requirement of a Cost Audit as prescribed under theprovisions of Section 148(1) of the Companies Act 2013 are not applicable to ourCompany.